-LDS 501 Foundations of Christian Leadership
+LDS 501 Foundations of Christian Leadership in Africa's Socio-political Context

-A study of the fundamental principles and practices of effective spiritual leadership.
-The course examines theological foundations that impinge upon pastoral management, emphasizes primary traits required for effective pastoral service, explains foundational skills specific to pastoral ministry, and enhances the student's ability to work with people in fulfilling the mission of the Church.
+A study of the fundamental principles and practices of effective spiritual leadership in a variety of social, political and economic environments.
+This course examines the theological foundations underlying pastoral management, emphasizes the key traits necessary for effective pastoral service, explains the fundamental skills specific to pastoral ministry, and enhances the student's ability to work with people in fulfilling the Church's mission.